The open lab book

 Praxis

-SENSORICA's current practices
+Sensorica's current practices

 The problem with this system is that the context is separated from the contribution log.

-SENSORICA's new prototype
+Sensorica's new prototype

 See our new prototype for R&D projects.
 This new prototype provides better integration between the time contribution log and the context of the contribution.